Anne French Memorial Trust

 Overview

-The Anne French Memorial Trust was established in 1963 under the will of Brigadier Frederick George French CBE and registered as a charity in 1969 (Charity Number 254567).
-With an annual expenditure of approximately £229,733 (year ending April 2024) and total income of £269,355, the trust operates as a grant-making entity within the Diocese of Norwich.
+The Anne French Memorial Trust is a registered charity (Charity Number 254567, registered 1969) with an annual expenditure of approximately £229,733 (year ending April 2024) and total income of £269,355.
+The trust operates as a grant-making entity within the Diocese of Norwich.
 The trust's mission focuses on supporting and training clergy, providing assistance to the Norwich Diocesan Board of Finance, and supporting other charitable activities within Norfolk.
 The trust is governed by three trustees who serve without remuneration, with the Bishop of Norwich serving in a trustee capacity.
-The trust operates with one volunteer and maintains a policy of distributing substantially all income over the medium term while retaining funds as needed to meet varying annual distribution requirements.
+The trust operates with a policy of distributing substantially all income over the medium term while retaining funds as needed to meet varying annual distribution requirements.

 Funding Priorities

-The trust makes grants through trustee discretion rather than formal public programs.
+The trust makes grants through trustee discretion rather than formal public programmes.
 Known funding streams include:

 • Clergy Support - General: Ongoing support for clergy within the Diocese of Norwich

-• Anne French Memorial Trust PGCE Bursary: £5,000 bursary supporting minoritised ethnic background students training as primary school teachers at the University of East Anglia who are either Norfolk residents or UEA students
+• Anne French Memorial Trust PGCE Bursary: £5,000 bursary supporting students from minoritised ethnic backgrounds training as primary school teachers at the University of East Anglia who are either Norfolk residents or UEA students

 Priority Areas